danielhh-dev/Batata/README.md

   </a>
 </p>

-> Static web page that simulates cryptocurrency btoker
+> Static web page that simulates cryptocurrency broker, made with only HTML/CSS

 ### 🏠 [Homepage](https://bookly-shop.netlify.app/)